Skip to content

 deny contains msg if {

-some resource in input.resource_changes
+some resource in input.plan.resource_changes

 resource.type == "aws_s3_bucket"